CHIDARISAIKRISHNA/Portfolio/README.md

 # Portfolio Website

 Welcome to my portfolio website!
-This project showcases my skills, projects, and experience as a [your profession or role, e.g., "web developer"].
+This project showcases my skills, projects, and experience as a  "web developer".
 You can view live demos of my work, read about the projects I've completed, and find links to connect with me.

 ## Live Demo